tomhopper/Springboard_introduction/DS1_supplement_U2.md

 In Unit 3, you will be introduced to the _dplyr_ package and the pipe operator (`%>%`).
 I provide a small preview here to show a broader application of the pipe.

-_dplyr_'s pipe operator is used exclusively with data frames and the _tidyverse_'s extension of the data frame, the _tibble_, but is borrowed from the _magrittr_ package.
+_dplyr_'s pipe operator is used exclusively with data frames and the _tidyverse_'s extension of the data frame, the _tibble_, and this is how you'll use it in the DS1 course.

+However, _dplyr_'s pipe is borrowed from the _magrittr_ package.
 With _magrittr_, the pipe and may be used in all of your code to create code that is easier to both write and read.
 The advantages of the pipe operator are espoused in the [_magrittr_ vignette](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html).

 Borrowing from the vignette, the following sets of code are equivalent.
-The first version is a standard function call, as you will have practiced them in Unit 2:
+The first version is a standard function call, similar to those you will have practiced in Unit 2:

 	car_data <-
 	  transform(aggregate(. ~ cyl,